codingo/NoSQLMap/README.md

 5. Set my local Mongo/Shell IP-Set this option if attacking a MongoDB instance directly to the IP of a target Mongo installation to clone victim databases to or open Meterpreter shells to.
 6. Set shell listener port-If opening Meterpreter shells, specify the port.
 7. Load options file-Load a previously saved set of settings for 1-6.
+8. Load options from saved Burp request-Parse a request saved from Burp Suite and populate the web application options.
-8. Save options file-Save settings 1-6 for future use.
+9. Save options file-Save settings 1-6 for future use.
-9. Back to main menu-Use this once the options are set to start your attacks.
+x.
+Back to main menu-Use this once the options are set to start your attacks.
 ```

 Once options are set head back to the main menu and select DB access attacks or web app attacks as appropriate for whether you are attacking a NoSQL management port or web application.
 The rest of the tool is "wizard" based and fairly self explanatory, but send emails to nosqlmap@gmail.com or find me on Twitter [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.